Clicky Skip to Content

 How To Store Village Houses Of Christmas

 This is an easy DIY rustic Christmas house project that you can make to spruce up your holiday decor or as a gift for loved ones.
-DIY Christmas village houses and create a whole layout that you can use every year, or just make a rustic stand for a set you already have.

 Play through scenarios and create your own unique seasonal village.
-Just add some artificial snow, extra miniature trees, maybe a train, and your village will take center stage.
+Just add some artificial snow, extra miniature trees, and maybe a train, and your village will take centre stage.
+Consider centring your display around a main building, such as a nativity scene, so the entire village looks complete but mostly accessories.

 Place them on the top of the kitchen cabinetsIf you have thrown the original packages, cover them with bubble wrap and place them in a tight container